 2016 – Gogar Rail Halt – the physical works on site continue to progress as planned and delivery remains on schedule for an entry into service date of December 2016.

 2016 – Winter – Edinburgh Gateway Rail Station open – Works progressing on schedule on the Gogar railway/tram interchange

 2016 – November – Edinburgh Local Development Plan (LDP) approved.
 The LDP is supported by an Action Programme, which sets out the required infrastructure to support the growth of the city.

 2016 – November – Edinburgh Airport published a draft Masterplan for consultation.
-It is anticipated that this will be finalised in spring 2017.
+It is anticipated that this will be finalised in Summer 2017.

 2017 – Edinburgh International Business Gateway – First phase plans for the £700m business park at Edinburgh Airport have been submitted by a consortium comprised of Murray Estates, New Ingliston, and Frogmore and Salmon Harvester and currently going through the planning process.